 You must believe in yourself.
 Nurture a positive mindset and believe in your potential to achieve.

-Fear of failure can hold us back and yet life’s greatest lessons are learned through initial shortcomings.
-Learning to walk is accompanied by many bumps which are merely stages on the journey to standing upright.
+Fear of failure can hold us back and yet life’s greatest lessons, you learn through initial shortcomings.
+Learning to walk is accompanied by many bumps, which are merely stages on the journey to standing upright.
 You never truly fail when you are still trying.
 By consciously engaging with the challenge of discovering what we are capable of doing, our lives become journeys of self-discovery, of learning, of achieving.
 No matter what age you are, what skills you have, what educational qualifications you have, what job you are in, what emotional luggage you are carrying; you still have the opportunity to dream and achieve.
 Be open to possibility and opportunity.
 Look at the bigger picture and view your life as a journey of adventure and self-discovery.